nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Cycles

-The number of RISC-V computational cycles required by a script to execute.
+The number of RISC-V computational cycles required by a Script to execute.
 It's a metric used to prevent malicious behavior such as infinite loops, that's why it is called cycles.

 This is a similar concept to Ethereum's Gas, we set cycles to ensure optimal performance and security.
 Scripts must stay within cycle limits, otherwise the block will be rejected by CKB nodes.